eastmaels/steemblog.github.io/_posts/account/deanliu/2018-06-05_the-blocktrades-world-cup-or-dean-s-selections-yeah-i-have-chosen-to-show-my-true-love-for-the-world-cup.md

 - - -

-This page is synchronized from the post: [The @blocktrades World Cup | Dean's selections ...
-Yeah, I have chosen to show my TRUE LOVE for the World Cup!!](https://steemit.com/@deanliu/the-blocktrades-world-cup-or-dean-s-selections-yeah-i-have-chosen-to-show-my-true-love-for-the-world-cup)
+This page is synchronized from the post: ['The @blocktrades World Cup | Dean''s selections ...
+Yeah, I have chosen to show my TRUE LOVE for the World Cup!!'](https://steemit.com/@deanliu/the-blocktrades-world-cup-or-dean-s-selections-yeah-i-have-chosen-to-show-my-true-love-for-the-world-cup)